 - Alcalde (three-player Brisca variant from Puerto Rico)

 - Sueca (four-player Portuguese game) and its variant with bidding: Sueca Italiana.

 Within the ace-ten games, several groups can be identified that have additional distinguishing characteristics.

 - In the Schafkopf group some or all of the queens (overs) and/or jacks (unders) become permanent trumps.

 - In the Marriage group there is an extra score for holding the king and queen (over) of a suit, and quite often for other card combinations as well.

-- In the Jass group the jack and nine of the trump suit are the highest cards, above the ace.
-Usually the jack is worth 20 points and the nine is worth 14.
+- In the Jass group the jack/under (or occasionally the queen/over) and nine of the trump suit are the highest cards, above the ace.
+Usually the jack/under is worth 20 points and the nine is worth 14.
 The jass group can be thought of as a subgroup of the marriage group; there are scores for the king-queen (king-over) combination and for sequences of three or more cards in suit and for four of a kind.

-- The Sedma group is a somewhat strange set of Central European games in which a card is "beaten" by an equal card.
-They have some claim to be included within the ace-ten games because the cards are played in something similar to tricks and the aces and tens are worth ten points each.
+- The Sedma group is an unusual collection of Central European games in which a card is "beaten" by an equal card.
+They have some claim to be included within the ace-ten group of trick-taking games because the cards are played in the equivalent of tricks (although a 'trick' can sometimes continue for two or more rounds) and the aces and tens are worth ten points each.